 Pseudobulbar Affect (PBA)

-PBA used to be referred to as “emotional incontinence” or “pathological laughing and crying.”
+PBA used to be referred to as “emotional Involuntary urination or defecation.” or “pathological laughing and crying.”
 These terms are not commonly used today because researchers better understand the brain and PBA symptoms.
 Pseudobulbar affect can also occur in people with brain injuries.
 According to PBA Info, up to 24 percent of people with PD have symptoms that may suggest PBA.

 The following lifestyle strategies can help manage pseudobulbar affect:

 - Keep a diary tracking what triggers PBA episodes and share it with your doctor.

 - If you feel an episode approaching, try to focus on something unrelated and adjust your posture.

 - During an episode take slow deep breaths until you are in control.
 Relax your forehead, shoulders, and body.